StaffHub vs Connecteam: Which Fits a Shopify Retail Team?

 Pick Connecteam if:

-• Not all of your staff are inside Shopify (warehouse, field, delivery, or non-retail teams).
+- Not all of your staff are inside Shopify (warehouse, field, delivery, or non-retail teams).
+This is the clearest reason, and StaffHub cannot solve it.

-• You have 10 or fewer users and want a full feature set at no cost — the free plan is hard to argue with.
+- You have 10 or fewer users and want a full feature set at no cost — the free plan is hard to argue with, and we are not going to pretend otherwise.

-• You are comfortable rolling out and administering a dedicated app for staff.
+- You want one platform across a whole deskless workforce spanning several industries, and you are comfortable rolling out and administering a dedicated app for staff.

 For these scenarios, Connecteam is the more capable tool and a Shopify-only app would leave real needs unmet.